pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 #### Delete specific message from history

-Pass the publish timetoken in End and timetoken +/- 1 in Start.
+Use the publish timetoken in End and timetoken +/- 1 in Start.

 ```
 `1await pubnub